Zach McKinstry Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Zach McKinstry (.310 batting average in his past 10 games), take on starter Clarke Schmidt and the New York Yankees at Comerica Park, Thursday at 1:10 PM ET.
+Zach McKinstry -- with a slugging percentage of .421 in his past 10 games, including one home run -- will be in action for the Detroit Tigers against the New York Yankees, with Gerrit Cole on the mound, on September 5 at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Yankees.
+He had a hitless performance in his most recent game (0-for-4) against the White Sox.

 Zach McKinstry Game Info & Props vs. the Yankees